- Nusa Penida tour: 2 days in Bali paradise

 Goa Gajah, also known as the Elephant Cave, isn’t so far from the Ubud Center.
 Despite its name, the temple has little to do with elephants.
 It is, however, an important archeological site in Bali just south of Ubud.
 Built in the 11th century, the temple consists of a cave structure, a deep pool in the center that was excavated.
 The cave itself is not big, with a rough T shape inside that houses three small shrines, one of which to the Hindu god Ganesha that could have given the temple its name.

-Despite the interesting history, it is perhaps the least impressive temple on the list.
+other parts of the temple Despite the interesting history, it is perhaps the least impressive temple on the list.

 Admission fee: 15k

 About an hour and a bit from Ubud is the Tukad Cepung Waterfall.
 The waterfall is located inside a small canyon, where sunlight pours through beautifully during certain times of the day.
 Google map does a pretty good job of directing you to the place, and from the small road just turn right and continue down until you see a carpark.

 Address: Jl.
 Tembuku, Dusun Penida Kelod, Tembuku, Kabupaten Bangli, Bali 80671, Indonesia

 We stopped by the Tegenungan waterfall enroute from Sanur to Ubud Another popular place to visit from Ubud is the Tegenungan Waterfall!
 Personally, I think it’s overcrowded.
 If you like waterfalls, best to head up north!